ajgarlag/AjglComposerSymlinker/README.md

 ```

 Any web asset installed with composer will be stored inside the `vendor` directory, but we need them to be stored
 inside `www/assets` directory.
-In the Usage section we will see how to achieve this.
+In the Usage section, we will see how to achieve this.

-There are some alternatives, but they usually require to define a custom package type in the required package
+There are some alternatives, but they usually require defining a custom package type in the required package
 definition.

 Installation